-- males born before 1960; - citizens of the Republic of Palau, the Republic of the Marshall Islands, or the Federated States of Micronesia; - noncitizens who first entered the U.S. after they turned 26; - noncitizens who entered the U.S. as lawful nonimmigrants on a valid visa and remained in the U.S. on the terms of that visa until after they turned 26.
+- males born before 1960; - citizens of the Republic of Palau, the Republic of the Marshall Islands, or the Federated States of Micronesia\; - noncitizens who first entered the U.S. after they turned 26; - noncitizens who entered the U.S. as lawful nonimmigrants on a valid visa and remained in the U.S. on the terms of that visa until after they turned 26. - transgender males who were assigned the sex of female at birth.